PX4/PX4-Autopilot/apps/nshlib/README.txt

         CDC/ACM serial device as a console device at dev/console.

+      CONFIG_NSH_USBCONSOLE
+        If defined, then the an arbitrary USB device may be used to as the NSH console.
+In this case, CONFIG_NSH_USBCONDEV must be defined to indicate which USB device to use as the console.

+      CONFIG_NSH_USBCONDEV
+        If CONFIG_NSH_USBCONSOLE is set to 'y', then CONFIG_NSH_USBCONDEV must also be set to select the USB device used to support the NSH console.
+This should be set to the quoted name of a readable/write-able USB driver such as:
+        CONFIG_NSH_USBCONDEV="/dev/ttyACM0".

+      If there are more than one USB devices, then a USB device minor number may also need to be provided:

+      CONFIG_NSH_UBSDEV_MINOR
+        The minor device number of the USB device.
+Default: 0

+      If USB tracing is enabled, then NSH will initialize USB tracing as requested by the following:

+      CONFIG_NSH_UBSDEV_TRACEINIT
+        Bit set with each bit enabling a trace option (see include/nuttx/usb/usbdev_trace.h).
+Default:  Only USB errors
+        are traced.

   * CONFIG_NSH_CONDEV
       If CONFIG_NSH_CONSOLE is set to 'y', then CONFIG_NSH_CONDEV may also be set to select the serial device used to support